altescy/pdpcli/README.md

 $ pdp build config.yml pipeline.pkl --input-file https://github.com/altescy/pdpcli/raw/main/tests/fixture/data/train.csv
 ```

 3. Apply the fitted pipeline to `test.csv` and get output of the processed file `processed_test.jsonl` by the following command.
 PdpCLI automatically detects the output file format based on the file name.
-In the following example, the processed DataFrame will be exported as the JSON-Lines format.
+In this example, the processed DataFrame will be exported as the JSON-Lines format.
 ```
 $ pdp apply pipeline.pkl https://github.com/altescy/pdpcli/raw/main/tests/fixture/data/test.csv --output-file processed_test.jsonl
 ```